padrino/padrino-web/source/blog/2010-05-28-padrino-0-9-11-release-overview.md

 In this version, instead of a `app/controller` folder, there is simply a `app/controllers.rb` file.
 Instead of an `app/mailers` folder, there is simply an `app/mailers.rb` file.
 This is for projects that do not require the ‘full’ padrino structure and require a more concise structure.

 ### Database Adapter Support

 Padrino generators have always had full support for multiple persistence engines (i.e sequel, datamapper, etc) but now we have support for specifying the database adapter to use for the RDBMS’s.
-Now, you can specify the adapter to use (mysql, sqlite, postgres) as follows:
+Now, you can specify the adapter to use (MySQL, sqlite, postgres) as follows:

     $ padrino g project your_project -d datamapper   -a mysql    # Uses Datamapper and MySQL
     $ padrino g project your_project -d activerecord -a postgres # Uses ActiveRecord and Postgres